Hub Models → Collective Impact

 States may work with existing partners like employers or commercial health plans to expand their employees’ coverage for the National DPP lifestyle change program.
 The Case for Coverage for Commercial Health Plans and Employers page of the Coverage Toolkit provides resources for working with employers or commercial health plans.
 Healm is a free resource designed to support employers considering covering the National DPP lifestyle change program as a benefit for their employees.

-If a state does not provide Medicaid coverage of the National DPP lifestyle change program, state health departments may consider partnering with the Medicaid department and state policymakers.
+If a state does not provide Medicaid coverage for the National DPP lifestyle change program, state health departments may consider partnering with the Medicaid department and state policymakers.
 Find a map of the states currently covering the Medicaid program here.
 State health departments can begin having those discussions and work toward establishing Medicaid coverage using the resources found on the Case for Coverage for Medicaid page of the Coverage Toolkit.

 Additional information on how NACDD advances diabetes prevention, NACDD partners, success stories, and resources related to diabetes are available on the NACDD Diabetes page.